 Direct: (07) 3210 5204

-Grace Gunn practices in a wide range of civil litigation, commercial litigation and administrative review matters.
-She has experience in providing advice to a wide range of clients including subcontractors, government authorities, principles, small and large companies, small domestic contractors, and home owners.
+Grace Gunn practises in a wide range of litigation disputes, ranging from civil litigation, commercial litigation to administrative review matters.
+She has experience in providing advice to a wide range of clients including subcontractors, government authorities, principals, small and large companies, small domestic contractors, and home owners.

 The types of matters that Grace conducts include: